 Congress and the Executive Branch, together with nonprofit organizations and industry, play a critical role in confronting brain tumors and finding a cure.
 We are encouraged by policymakers’ consistent, bipartisan commitment to advancing policies that raise public awareness about brain tumors and advance brain tumor research and treatment development.

-National Brain Tumor Society urges the Biden Administration and Congress to build on that commitment by pursuing the following policy agenda that invests in research, lays the foundation to develop new and innovative treatments, and improves health care and quality of life for patients with a brain tumor and their families.
+National Brain Tumor Society urges the Biden Administration and Congress to build on that commitment by pursuing the following policy agenda that invests in research, lays the foundation to develop new and innovative treatments, and improves health care and quality of life for brain tumor patients and their families.

 - Appropriate a robust increase for the National Institutes of Health (NIH) and National Cancer Institute (NCI) as well as the National Institutes for Neurological Disease and Stroke (NINDS) to keep funding levels on pace with inflation and in accordance with the professional judgment of the NCI.